 We don’t yet understand why some people experience symptoms longer than others.
 It is not linked to how unwell you were with the COVID 19 infection.

-Post COVID Assessment and Management Service
+Post COVID Assessment and Management Service (PCAMS)

 Most people’s symptoms get better with time, sometimes with support and assessment by their GP.
 However, some people who have longer term symptoms might need more specialist help.